SirNirmal/MultiAgent-BrainEngine-SillyTavern/README.md

 1. Install Python (Make sure to check "Add Python to PATH" during installation).
 2. Download and extract the folder to your computer.
-3. Open a terminal inside the folder (right-click on any empty white space inside the folder and select "Open in Terminal" from the menu).
-   *(Note: A black or blue command window will pop up.
-If you don't see "Open in Terminal", you can also just click the folder's address bar at the very top, type `cmd`, and press Enter).*
+3. Open a terminal inside the folde by right-clicking on any empty white space inside the folder and select "Open in Terminal" from the menu.
+A black or blue command window will pop up.
+Note: If you don't see "Open in Terminal", you can also just click the folder's address bar at the very top, type `cmd` and press Enter).*
    Once the terminal is open, install the requirements by typing this, then press Enter:
    ```bash
    pip install -r requirements.txt